-Leslie Belden, Parish Associate is actively involved in the community and in her role as Parish Associate, encourages all members of the congregation in discerning how God can use them to serve as God’s hands and heart in the world.
-Since 2000, Leslie has served the Presbytery of Arkansas on the Committee on Ministry, the General Council, temporarily pastored various congregations, and was the Campus Minister at the United Campus Ministry at the U of A. Leslie’s husband, Ted, is also a leader in the church and community, as are her two daughters, Melissa and Mary, and her sons in law, Randy Werner and Clark Carroll.
+Leslie Belden, Parish Associate is actively involved in the community and in her role as Parish Associate, serves and stated clerk of the Presbytery of Arkansas, assists in pastoral leadership as needed and as able, and encourages all members of the congregation in discerning how God can use them to serve as God’s hands and heart in the world.
+Leslie’s husband, Ted, is also a leader in the church and community, as are her two daughters, Melissa and Mary, and her sons in law, Randy Werner and Coleman Ward.

-Kristi Button, Director of Christian Education, joined the staff of FUPC in November 2008.
-She has been working professionally in churches for over 12 years, and loves the many opportunities to grow in faith she finds at FUPC.
+Kristi Button, Director of Christian Education joined the staff of FUPC in November 2008.
+She has been working professionally in churches for twenty years and loves the many opportunities to grow in faith she finds at FUPC.
 Kristi earned B. A. and M.A. degrees in teaching from Trinity University, as well as an M.A. in Christian Education from Union Presbyterian Seminary.
 Kristi was raised in Fayetteville and enjoys being back in the community after being gone for nearly two decades.
-She is married and the mother of two sons
+She is married and the mother of two sons.

 Cathy Hairston, Director of First School, is a native of Fayetteville and received a Bachelor Degree in Finance from the University of Arkansas.
 She has watched First School grow from 46 students and 6 teachers to over 120 students and a staff of 21 teachers.
 Cathy is married and has two sons.